-New media and technologies are increasingly shaping our everyday lives and warfare.
-Thus, their designers also bear an increasing social responsibility, which also poses new challenges for their educational institutions.
-The role of media, art and cultural workers has changed in recent years due to the rise of social media, which has created a breeding ground for polarization, disinformation and propaganda in the information and media war.
-The same media we use to connect, to inform and to communicate with each other are being used for military operations and to construct AI-supported cyber-weapons and targeting and decision support systems [39].
-As academies of art and media are places of creation and reflection, they teach and conduct research at the intersection of aesthetics, technology, and society.
+New media and technologies are increasingly shaping our everyday lives and warfare, so their designers also bear an increasing social responsibility, which also poses new challenges for their educational institutions.
+The role of media, art and cultural workers has changed in recent years due to the rise of social media, which has created a breeding ground for polarisation, disinformation and propaganda in the information and media war.
+The same medias we use to connect, to inform and to communicate with each other are being used for military operations and to construct AI-supported hyper-war weapons or targeting and decision support systems [39].
+As art and media universities are places of creation and reflection, they teach and conduct research at the intersection of aesthetics, technology, and society.
 They play an active role in the debate on cultural participation, civil values, creative power and social responsibility in the digital age.
-Therefore, for an academy of art and media, anchoring a Civil Clause in its basic regulations, which explicitly prioritizes the peace-building and peacepreserving aspects of media in studies, teaching and research, i.e., promoting the social aspects within social media and rejecting any involvement of art, science and research that serves or is aimed at waging war, is a clear position to adopt [40].
-Since 2024, the Academy of Media Arts Cologne (KHM) has been committed to exclusively peaceful and non-military goals through a Civil Clause.
-This is particularly important at a time when societal rearmament and preparation for war is increasingly being socialised through the media.
+Therefore, for an art and media university, anchoring a civil clause in the university's basic regulations, which explicitly prioritises the peace-building and peace-preserving aspects of media in studies, teaching and research ? i.e. promoting the social aspects within social media and rejecting any involvement of art, science and research that serves or is aimed at waging war? is a clear positioning [40].
+Since 2024, the Academy of Media Arts Cologne (KHM) has been committed to exclusively peaceful and non-military goals through the civil clause.
+At a time when societal rearmament and preparation for war is increasingly being socialised through the media.

-4.5 German Science Institutions and Civil Clauses Author: Sonja Brentjes

-All major German research institutions are financed by the federal government and various of its ministries.
-The ministry responsible for education and research (changing its precise designation depending on decisions of the respective government), for instance, declared in 2020 that it supports exclusively civil research [‡].
-The defense ministry, in contrast, has since the mid-1950s financed military research at partly civil research institutions such as the Fraunhofer Society.
-The vulnerability of the research institutions to shifts in the political orientation of a government has become very clear during recent years, when debates about Civil Clauses and military research have intensified.
-In 2014, the main German research institutions, the German Science Foundation (DFG), and the Leopoldina, the National Academy of Sciences, decided to create a "Joint Committee on the Handling of Security-Relevant Research" [42,43].
-The foundational document reveals that the inspiration for this step came from the federal government in 2012.
-However, since 2022 the activity report has been arguing for the need to react to geopolitical changes [44].
-The shift in political rhetoric and orientation of the federal government is reflected explicitly in the preface written by the presidents of the two institutions to the activity report of November 2022 [43].
-This new orientation is expressed even more clearly in the title of the report of 2024.
-Whereas all previous reports were simply labeled Progress Reports, the 2024 report published in March 2025, carries now the title Scientific Freedom and Security Interests in Times of Geopolitical Polarisation [22].
-This development raises serious questions about the stability of the peaceful orientation of research at universities and research institutes represented through these two institutions and their partners - the Max Planck Society, the Helmholtz Society, the Fraunhofer Society and the Leibniz Society - and therewith the roles of Civil Clauses at those institutions that adopted them in various forms.
+3.5 German Science Institutions and Civil Clauses.
+Author: S. Brentjes in 2020 that it supports exclusively civil research+.
+The defense ministry, in contrast, also finances military research since the mid-1950s at civil research institutions such as the Fraunhofer Society.
+The vulnerability of the research institutions towards shifts in political orientation of a government has become very clear during the last years, when debates about civil clauses and military research have intensified.
+In 2014, the main German research institutions, the German Science Foundation (DFG), and the Leopoldina, the National Academy of Sciences, decided to create a "Joint Committee on the Handling of Security-Relevant Research" [42].
+The foundational document reveals that the inspiration to this step came from the federal government in 2012.
+The government's main concern was of a geopolitical nature and mainly directed against China, first and foremost in areas of technology and trade.
+Only since 2022, the activity report's primary justification for the need to react to geopolitical changes became the threat of war coming allegedly from Russia [43].
+The shift in political rhetoric and orientation of the federal government is followed explicitly in the preface written by the presidents of the two institutions to the activity report of November 2022 [42].
+Even more clearly is this new orientation expressed in the title of the report of 2024.
+While all previous reports were simply labeled Progress Report, the 2024 report published in March 2025, carries now the title "Scientific Freedom and Security Interests in Times of Geopolitical Polarisation" [22].
+This development raises serious questions about the stability of the peaceful orientation of research at universities and research institutes represented through these two institutions and its partners - the Max Planck Society, the Helmholtz Society, the Fraunhofer Society, the Leibniz Society and therewith the role of civil clauses at those institutions that adopted them in various forms.